dagster-io/dagster/python_modules/dagster/docs/principles.rst

 Dagster contains a type system to describe the values flowing through the pipeline and the configuration of the pipeline.
-This allows nodes in a pipeline know if they are properly arranged and configuration prior to execution before execution, and serves as value documentation and runtime error checking.
+This allows nodes in a pipeline know if they are properly arranged and configuration prior to execution before execution, and serves as valuable documentation and runtime error checking.